yasen-petrov/axway-open-docs/content/en/docs/apim_installation/apiportal_install/upgrade_automatic.md

     If you are using a different adapter and you need to switch to `MySQLi` adapter, ensure that you changed the database credentials accordingly.
 You might need to [create a MySQL user account without TLS authentication](/docs/apim_installation/apiportal_install/install_software_configure_database/#configure-a-user-account-without-authentication).
 6. Click **Extensions > Plugins**, then search and disable the *T3 Framework* plugin.
 7. Click **Components > Joomla!
 Update > Upload & Update**, then apply *Joomla 4* by uploading the relevant file from the upgrade package.
-8. Wait for the upgrade process to finish and log in to JAI again.
+8. Wait for the upgrade process to finish.
 9. Establish an SSH connection to your API Portal server and upgrade your product:

     ```shell